 What does economics study?
 Economics analyzes the allocation of scarce resources.
 Although this answer appears straightforward, several definitions are needed to make this sentence understandable.
-Resources include anything that is useful in consumption or production.
-From the perspective of a manager, resources include the flow of services from supplies or equipment that the organization owns and the flow of services from employees, buildings, or other entities the organization hires.
-A resource is scarce if it has alternative uses, which might include another use within the organization or use by another person or organization.
-Most issues that managers deal with involve scarce resources, so economics can be useful for nearly all of them.
+Resources include anything useful in consumption or production.
+From the perspective of a manager, resources include the flow of services from supplies or equipment the organization owns and the flow of services from employees, buildings, or other entities the organization hires.
+A resource is scarce if it has alternative uses, which might include another use in the organization or use by another person or organization.
+Most issues that managers deal with involve scarce resources, so economics is potentially useful for nearly all of them.

-Economics focuses on rational behavior-that is, individuals' efforts to best realize their goals given the resources that are available.
-Because time and energy spent collecting and analyzing information are scarce resources (i.e., time and energy have other uses), complete rationality is irrational.
+Economics focuses on rational behavior-that is, it focuses on individuals' efforts to best realize their goals, given their resources.
+Because time and energy spent in collecting and analyzing information are scarce resources (i.e., the time and energy have other uses), complete rationality is irrational.
 Everyone uses shortcuts and rules to make certain choices, and doing so is rational, even though better decisions are theoretically possible.

 Much of economics is positive.
 Positive economics uses objective analysis and evidence to answer questions about individuals, organizations, and societies.
-Positive economics might describe the state of healthcare in terms of hospital occupancy rates over a certain period.
+Positive economics might describe the state of healthcare, for example, in terms of hospital occupancy rates over a certain period.
 Positive economics also proposes hypotheses and assesses how consistent the evidence is with them.
-For example, one might examine whether the evidence supports the hypothesis that reductions in direct consumer payments for medical care (measured as a share of spending) have been a major contributor to the rapid growth of healthcare spending per person.
-Although values do not directly enter the realm of positive economics, they do shape the questions that economists ask (or do not ask) and how they interpret the evidence.
+For example, one might examine whether the evidence supports the conjecture that reductions in direct consumer payments for medical care (measured as a share of spending) have been a major contributing factor in the rapid growth of healthcare spending per person.
+Although values do not directly enter the realm of positive economics, they do shape the questions economists ask (or do not ask) and how they interpret the evidence.

 Normative economics often addresses public policy issues, but not always.
-A manager of a healthcare organization who can identify additional services or features that customers are willing to pay for is demonstrating normative economics.
-Likewise, a manager who can identify services or features that customers do not value is also demonstrating normative economics.
+The manager of a healthcare organization who can identify additional services or additional features that customers are willing to pay for is demonstrating normative economics.
+Likewise, the manager who can identify features or services that customers do not value is also demonstrating normative economics.